madsendennis/madsendennis.github.io/_pages/cv.md

 Student Project Supervision
 ======
 * Segmentation of teeth in CBCT images with iterative 3D U-Net training for Building a Statistical Shape Model (Master-thesis) - Charu Jain (2021)
-* Modelling Jaw Articulation in a Human Skull SSM (Master-thesis) - Samuel Hugger (2019)
+* Modeling Jaw Articulation in a Human Skull SSM (Master-thesis) - Samuel Hugger (2019)
 * Local Enhancement of Statistical Shape Models from Partial Data through Model Combination (Master-thesis) - Vladislav Girlea (2019)
-* A Multi-Atlab approach to Skull Segmentation in MRI (Master-thesis) - Patrick Kahr (2018)
+* A Multi-Atlas Approach to Skull Segmentation in MRI (Master-thesis) - Patrick Kahr (2018)